symfony/symfony-docs/cookbook/form/form_customization.rst

 of all text field types.
 You can also customize individual fields.
 For example, suppose you have two ``text`` fields - ``first_name`` and ``last_name`` - but you only want to customize one of the fields.
-This can be accomplished by customizing a block whose name is a combination of the field id attribute and which part of the field is being customized.
+This can be accomplished by customizing a fragment whose name is a combination of the field id attribute and which part of the field is being customized.
 For example:

 .. code-block:: html+jinja